d-roland/speciesDetection/Mask_RCNN/crabe/README.md

 ## Model setup and training
 First step is to create a folder dedicated to the new class (here "crabe") inside the "sample" folder at the root of the Mast_RCNN repository.\
-Inside this new folder, three key elements have to be created:
+Inside this new folder, two key elements have to be created:

-*
-*
-*
+* a [crabe.py](https://github.com/d-roland/speciesDetection/blob/main/Mask_RCNN/crabe/crabe.py) file, which is typically a copy of the original balloons.py file from the Mask_RCNN implementation, with all "balloons" mentions replaced by "crabe" ones.
+* a dataset folder, which will contain two subsequent "train" and "val" folders containing the images and annotations to be used (see Data preparation below).

 ## Data preparation